yfhuang7/lrose-hurricane-lane/README.md

 You should edit these scripts for the appropriate time range.

-Alternatively you can point directly to the NEXRAD files you want to convert.
+Alternatively you can specify the NEXRAD files you want to convert on the command line.

 For example: